Last Updated on July 2, 2026 by Emma Fajcz | Published: June 16, 2022

 Pasticceria Nencioni

 Pasticceria Nencioni is a dream come true.
-And it has one of the widest choice of pastries in Florence, so you can even go wild and try something savory.
+It has one of the widest choice of pastries in Florence, so you can even go wild and try something savory.

 Galleria Iginio Massari

 Are you looking for something more elevated for your pastries?
-Here’ the place you can’t miss: Galleria Iginio Massari.
+Here’s a place you can’t miss: Galleria Iginio Massari.
 The head baker here is a renowned pastry chef, and we love him.
 His popularity has spread worldwide, so be prepared to pay for it.

 Pastries in Florence are perfect at every time of the day… but you probably won’t find bakeries open after dinnertime.
-And remember: the earlier you come in the morning, the fresher the ingredients are!
+Remember: the earlier you come in the morning, the fresher the ingredients are!

 Looking for even more sweets?
 Make sure to check out our post on the best desserts in Florence!